All articles

 Your Board Is Asking About AI.
 What Does Your Report Actually Say?

-56% of CEOs report no significant financial benefit from AI.
-The problem isn't adoption.
-It's that nobody built a framework for reporting what AI actually produced.
+56% of CEOs report no financial benefit from AI.
+The problem is not adoption.
+Nobody built a framework for reporting what AI actually produced.

 Read article →